 You will need a scientific calculator, a computer and access to the internet and some form of headphones or earphones.
 We recommend any Casio calculator with a 'Natural Display'.

-Your course tutors will help you with your studies during the course.
-They will mark and comment on your coursework.
+Your course tutors will mark and comment on your coursework.
 There are a number of phase tests during Part I with a final test at the end of the course.
-Coursework assessment between Part I and Part II and a final externally set examination following the Part II Course.
+Coursework assessment between Part I and Part II and a final unseen examination following the Part II Course.

 A Level 4 University Continuing Professional Development Certificate in Forensic Road Collision Investigation awarded by De Montfort University, Leicester UK.
 Credit value 60 credits.